kiith-sa/ICE/docsrc/modding_reference/component_visual.rst

 A visual component determines how an entity is displayed.
 Without a visual component, an entity is invisible.

-A visual component is specified by filename of a separate visual component file.
+A visual component is specified by the filename of a separate graphics file.
 Visual data is quite complex so it would be unwieldy to specify it directly.

 Example::

    visual: visual/visualfile.yaml

 All graphics data is in this file.
-Currently, a visual component can only be drawn as a series of lines with varying widths (per-line) and colors (per-vertex).
+Currently, the only graphics format is a series of lines with varying widths (per-line) and colors (per-vertex).

 Example visual component file::

    type: lines
    vertices:
      !!pairs

      #Main
      - width: 0.5
      - color:  rgbaFFFFFF40